orobecca/testing2/README.md

 My name is Rebecca Orozco.
 I am an Assistant Librarian at the University of Kansas Libraries.
 I serve as the science and engineering librarian.
 I created this repository to help me organize resources, project workflow, and nuture a sense of community.

 ## Would you like to contribute?
+- CONTRIBUTORS SKILLS

+- WAYS TO CONTRIBUTE

-Please see the contributing files.
+For more details please see the contributing files. (attatch file)